Executive Summary: November 13th AEG/ACT Northeast Clean Transportation Summit Citywide Fleet Electrification Stakeholder Challenge

 Overview

 Held on November 13th, 2025 at Con Edison in New York, eighty-five public and private industry leaders convened for the 2025 AEG/ACT Northeast Clean Transportation Summit.
-The purpose of this challenge was to: 1.)
-Align on a critical obstacle regarding fleet electrification affecting the Northeast; Regionally and NYC Citywide 2.)
-Engage as cross sector teams to agree on a 90 day sprint and 12-month goal.
-3.)
+The purpose of this summit was to: 1.)
+Align on a critical obstacle regarding fleet electrification affecting the Northeast; Regionally and NYC Citywide; 2.)
+Engage as cross sector teams to agree on a 90 day sprint and 12-month goal; 3.)
 Empower leaders to deliver the solution and present the outcome at the 2026 AEG/ACT Northeast Clean Transportation Summit.

 Paris Apollon, Executive Director of Sustainability, NYC DCAS provided opening remarks to frame the discussion surrounding NYC Citywide fleet electrification.